Shinan, Qingdao: German presence in Qingdao

-In the early 1890s, the German Empire had been considering occupying Jiaozhou Bay ("Jiaozhou" was formerly romanized as Kiaochow, Kiauchau or Kiao-Chau in English and Kiautschou in German) for building its first naval base in East Asia in order to expand into the interior of Shandong.
+In the early 1890s, the German Empire had been considering occupying Jiaozhou Bay ("Jiaozhou" was formerly romanized as Kiaochow, Kiauchau or Kiao-Chau in English and Kiautschou in German) for building its first naval base in East Asia to expand into the interior of Shandong.
 In 1891 the Qing government decided to make Qingdao (commonly spelled "Tsingtao" until well into the 20th century) defensible against naval attack and began to improve the existing fortifications of the town.
 German naval officials observed and reported on this Chinese activity during a formal survey of Jiaozhou Bay in May 1897.
 In November 1897, the German Navy seized Jiaozhou Bay under the pretext of ensuring that reparations were paid for the murder of two German Catholic missionaries in the province.
 In the spring of 1898, the German government signed a treaty that allowed the Germans to lease an area of 540 km2 for 99 years, to construct a railway to Jinan, the capital of Shandong province, and to exploit coalfields along the railroad.

 The Kiautschou Bay concession, as it became known, existed from 1898 to 1914.
 With an area of 552 km2, it was located in the imperial province of Shandong (alternatively romanized as Shantung or Shan-tung) on the southern coast of the Shandong Peninsula in northern China.
 Qingdao was its administrative center.
 According to Dr. Wilhelm Matzat, of the University of Bonn, "The so-called Marktstrasse (Market street) was nothing more than the old main street of the Chinese village of Tsingtao, and the buildings lining it were the former homes of fishermen and farmers.
 Having sold their property, they resettled their homes and fields in the villages further east."
 On gaining control of the area, the Germans outfitted the impoverished fishing village of Tsingtao with wide streets, solid housing areas, government buildings, electrification throughout, a sewer system and a safe drinking water supply.
 The buildings were built in a European style.
 The area had the highest density of schools and per capita student enrollment in all of China; primary, secondary and vocational schools were funded by the Imperial German treasury and Protestant and Roman Catholic missions.
 This area is what later became Shinan District.

 During World War I the territory was conquered by a joint Anglo-Japanese task force during the 1914 Siege of Tsingtao and the victorious Allies of World War I awarded the continuation of the lease to the Empire of Japan over the objections of the Republic of China.
 The territory reverted to Chinese control in 1922.